How to use docker for containerization

 CMD ["python", "app.py"]

-Building and Running the Image
+Steps to Build and Run the Image

 docker build -t my-python-app .